 Fruits reflect different color frequencies during their lifetime.
 Hence they create the illusion of different colors in our eyes.
 Yellow-orange fruits are common in our daily life.
 If you’re into a healthy dietary habit, you’re already introduced to varieties of yellow and orange fruits.

 A yellow-orange fruit may adopt both the yellow and orange hues in its lifecycle.
 The color changes when the orange fruit passes through different maturity phases.
 The yellow color indicates the onset of the maturity of the fruit.
 And orange is intriguingly related to full maturity.
 If any season can be associated with the orange color, it’s the Fall.
-Everything in nature seems to adorn orange color in this season of ultimate maturity.
+Everything in nature seems to adorn the orange color in this season of ultimate maturity.

 We’ve already covered yellow and orange fruits and vegetables thoroughly.
-You can scroll through the yellow-orange fruit list in this blog and learn their benefits if you’re interested.
+You can scroll through the yellow-orange fruit list in this blog and learn its benefits if you’re interested.
 However, here’s a list of the most prominent yellow and orange fruits.

 - Asian pears